parimalp/awslabs_2018_2/debug_lab.md

 ## Introduction

-This lab is continuation of the previous (**RTL Kernel Wizard**) lab.
+This lab is continuation of the previous (**<a href="rtl_kernel_wizard_lab.md">RTL-Kernel Wizard Lab</a>**) lab.
 You will add ChipScope cores to monitor the acitivities taking place at the kernel interface level and perform software debugging using SDx debug capabilities.

 ## Objectives